Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Latent Clusters of Robot Strengths

 \section{Latent Clusters of Robot Strengths}

-To take into account the clustering feature of robot strengths, we propose a more general model formulation and develop two effective estimation procedures.
-Some measures for the predictive ability of models, the agreement related to FRC ratings and model-based robot strengths, and the stability of estimated robot strengths and prediction rates are further outlined in this section.
+A more general model formulation, compared to existing models, is used to characterize latent clusters of robot strengths.
+Two effective estimation procedures are further developed for the proposed regression model.
+Moreover, some measures for the predictive ability of models, the agreement related to FRC ratings and model-based robot strengths, and the stability of estimated robot strengths and accuracies are presented in this section.